javaidiqbal11/scan-documents-RAG/README.md

 # Scan Documents (RAG)

-A comprehensive document scanning and management solution that leverages Retrieval-Augmented Generation (RAG) to enhance document retrieval and processing capabilities.
+The comprehensive document scanning and management solution that leverages Retrieval-Augmented Generation (RAG) to enhance document retrieval and processing capabilities.
 This repository is designed to facilitate efficient document digitization, storage, and intelligent retrieval using state-of-the-art AI techniques including RAGs, and LLM.

 ## Features